Episodic Multi-armed Bandits: Acknowledgement

 Another related strand of literature studies MAB with knapsacks \cite{badanidiyuru2013bandits,tran2012knapsack}.
 In these problems, there is a {\em budget}, which limits the number of times a particular action can be selected.
 The goal is to maximize the total reward given the budget constraints.
-However, similar to standard MAB problems, in these problems it is also assumed that the reward is immediately available after each selected action, and the current reward only depends on the current action \ck{unlike S-MAB in which the current reward depends on a sequence of actions and feedbacks through a state.} Although the S-MAB also has a budget constraint which restricts the length of the action sequence that can be taken in each round, this constraint is completely different from the budget constraint in MAB with knapsacks.
-In the S-MAB problem, the budget is renewed after each round; and hence, does not limit the number of rounds in which a certain action can be selected as in MAB with knapsacks.
+However, similar to standard MAB problems, in these problems it is also assumed that the reward is immediately available after each selected action, and the current reward only depends on the current action \ck{unlike eMAB in which the current reward depends on a sequence of actions and feedbacks through a state.} Moreover, in eMAB, the budget is renewed after each episode; and hence, does not limit the number of episodes in which a certain action can be selected as in MAB with knapsacks.